swpr45/SMART-ATTENDENCE-SYSTEM-USING-FACE-RECOGNITION/README.md

 4. Push your changes to your forked repository
 5. Submit a pull request with a detailed description of your changes

-Please ensure that your contributions adhere to the project's coding conventions and follow good Git and GitHub practices.

 For demo steps: 1.Download zip file.
 2.Extract it and run main.py
                 2.create face_recognition database in mysql create tabel as mentioned in project